Skip to content

 Where does Tourist SOS operate?

-Tourist SOS is operating across Southeast Asia today — Thailand and Laos are active, with expansion into Cambodia, Vietnam, Indonesia, and the Philippines underway.
+Tourist SOS is rolling out in phases — live first in Southeast Asia and expanding globally through partnerships with vetted local providers.
+Today that means Thailand and Laos are active, with Cambodia, Vietnam, Indonesia, and the Philippines underway.
 We are designed for emerging tourist markets where healthcare infrastructure is fragmented and emergency coordination is unreliable.
 Latin America and the Caribbean are next.

 What is the emergency number in Thailand?